cgpotts/cs224u/projects.md

 All that said, projects for this course need to have an NLP/NLU component, so it will pay to spend time in the [ACL Anthology](https://aclweb.org/anthology/).
 The ACL community has been exceptionally good about collecting all of its published work going back for decades, so searching at the Anthology can very quickly give you a sense of the intellectual landscape and take you to the important papers.

-For more general searches of the scientific literature, [Google Scholar](https://scholar.google.com) is outstanding in terms of its coverage, and its citation counts provide some useful guidance as to which papers are the most important in a given area.
+For more general searches of the scientific literature, [Google Scholar](https://scholar.google.com) and [Semantic Scholar](https://www.semanticscholar.org) are outstanding in terms of its coverage, and their citation counts provide some useful guidance as to which papers are the most important in a given area.
 (Citation counts don't guarantee quality, but they do suggest influence, and so papers with many citations are probably worth a look.)

 It's also worth diving directly into [arXiv](https://arxiv.org).
 Note, though, that it has only recently become a norm for NLPers to post their work there, so arXiv will strongly favor newer work in NLP.
 As your project progresses, you might increasingly search on arXiv with trepidation that you will find out you've been scooped – such is life in AI these days!